mb-07fw/CMRenderer/README.md

 ```
 cmake -S . -B build -G "[your-generator-here]"
 ```
-Note: if you wish to use a generator other than Ninja (which is used by default in this project) with Visual Studio's CMake integration, I recommend you also update the *"generator"* fields for each configuration in *CMakeSettings.json* from *"Ninja"* to your desired generator.
+Note: if you wish to use a generator other than Visual Studio 17 2022 (which is used by default in this project) with Visual Studio's CMake integration, I recommend you also update the *"generator"* fields for each configuration in *CMakeSettings.json* from *"Visual Studio 17 2022"* to your desired generator.

 From here you can build using your IDE of choice, or invoke CMake by running:
 ```